Wildfires pose a major threat to California. Please consider the important steps below to protect you, your family, property and neighborhood.

 - Review your insurance policies and take photos on your smartphone or video camera to document your belongings.
 Keep the video/photos outside the home.

-- Create a Wildfire Action Plan that ensures all members of your family understand, especially in more rural areas.
+- Create a Wildfire Action Plan that all members of your family understand, especially in more rural areas.

 - Have a family communication plan.
 All members of your family should know where to go if your family is evacuated.